mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

                * note that sometimes (very rarely) stopwords are important and can be helpful: "to be, or not to be"
             * adding synonyms
     * token indexing — stores those tokens into the index
-        * sent to Lucene to be indexed for the document
-        * make up the inverted index
 * the query text undergoes the same analysis before the terms are looked up in the index

 ### node
 * node is an instance of Elasticsearch
 * multiple nodes can join the same cluster
+* cluster
-* with a cluster of multiple nodes, the same data can be spread across multiple servers
+    * same data can be spread across multiple servers (replication)
-    * helps performance: because Elasticsearch has more resources to work with
+        * helps performance: adds resources to work with
-    * helps reliability: if you have at least one replica per shard, any node can disappear and Elasticsearch will still serve you all the data
+        * helps reliability: data is replicated
-    * for performance reasons, the nodes within a cluster need to be on the same network
+    * all nodes need to be on the same network
-        * balancing shards in a cluster across nodes in different data centers simply takes too long
+        * balancing shards across data centers simply takes too long
+            * example: master issues relocation commands if it detects unbalanced shard distribution
         * cross-cluster replication (CCR)
             * allows you to replicate data from one cluster (leader cluster) to another (follower cluster)
             * example: across data centers, regions, or cloud availability zones